They Talk, We Listen: Agile-Scrum For Better Software

-Thanks to agile-scrum methods, software fulfills customer demands and the Dev team’s vision.
-Dev creates a relevant product.
-Stakeholders have what they need to better respond to their own customers.
+Thanks to agile-scrum methods, software fulfills customer demands and the Development team’s vision: the team creates a relevant product, and stakeholders have what they need to respond better to their customers.

 A more detailed data integration plan ensures expectations and deliverables align.